 Usable doors

-All doors into and through covered units and common use facilities provide a clear opening of at least 32" nominal width.
+All doors into and through covered units and common use facilities provide a clear opening of at least 32 nominal width.

 All doors leading into common use facilities have lever door handles or other operating hardware that does not require grasping and twisting.

-Thresholds at doors to common use facilities are no greater than ½”.
+Thresholds at doors to common use facilities are no greater than ½.

 All primary entrance doors to covered units have lever door handles or other operating hardware that does not require grasping and twisting.

-Thresholds at exterior primary entrance doors to covered units are beveled and no greater than ¾”.
+Thresholds at exterior primary entrance doors to covered units are beveled and no greater than ¾.

-Accessible route Into And through the covered unit
+Accessible route into and through the covered unit

-All routes through all rooms in the covered units are no less than 36” wide.
+All routes through all rooms in the covered units are no less than 36 wide.

 Accessible environmental controls

-All light switches, electrical outlets, thermostats, and other environmental controls are no less than 15" and no greater than 48” from the floor.
+All light switches, electrical outlets, thermostats, and other environmental controls are no less than 15 and no greater than 48 from the floor.

 Reinforced bathroom walls for grab bars